tbali0524/playground-c2779db2/markdowns/ide.md

 ## Installing and using VS Code

-A proper `VS Code` tutorial is beyond the scope of this article.
+A proper `Visual Studio Code` tutorial is beyond the scope of this article.
 Just grab it from its [website](https://code.visualstudio.com/) and install.
 There are good Getting Started guides available, but basic usage is quite intuitive.
 If you start it with `code .` from the directory you created for your git repo, its explorer tab will show all your files within your repo.

 ## Extensions